giancosta86/Arcadia/about.md

 * [Jekyll](https://jekyllrb.com/) - *a simple, blog-aware, static site generator*.
 Definitely flexible and brilliant.

-* [CSSmatic](https://www.cssmatic.com/): for its outstanding tools dedicated to CSS styling

-* [ajaxload.info](http://www.ajaxload.info/): for the great collection of customizable loaders

 * [ColorZilla](http://www.colorzilla.com/gradient-editor/): for the beautiful and effective CSS gradient editor